Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Introduction

-The first to propose a prior over all partitions to adjust for multiple hypotheses testing were, to our knowledge, \textcite{gopalan1998bayesian}, who suggested the Dirichlet process prior.
-Here, we propose a class of flexible beta-binomial priors for Bayesian multiple comparison adjustment, inspired by work on variable selection in regression \parencite{scott2006exploration, scott2010bayes} and explore its properties vis-à-vis previous work on multiple comparisons.
-More specifically, the current paper is structured as follows.
-In Section \ref{sec:setup}, we set up the problem and describe the P\'{o}lya urn scheme from which a number of priors can be derived.
-We characterize three such priors --- the Dirichlet process, the beta-binomial, and the uniform prior --- and outline our methodology in Section \ref{sec:methodology}.
-In Section \ref{sec:simulation-study} we contrast the three priors, illustrate our method on a simulated example, and present a simulation study assessing the multiplicity adjustment of each prior.
+The paper is structured as follows.
+In Section~\ref{sec:setup}, we set up the problem and describe the urn scheme from which a number of priors can be derived.
+We characterize three such priors --- the Dirichlet process, the beta-binomial, and the uniform prior --- and outline our methodology in Section~\ref{sec:methodology}.
+In Section~\ref{sec:simulation-study}, we contrast the priors, illustrate our method on a simulated example, and present a simulation study assessing the multiplicity adjustment of each prior.
 We also assess the method proposed by \textcite{westfall1997bayesian} and an uncorrected testing procedure based only on pairwise Bayes factors.
 As the space of possible partitions grows quickly --- for ten groups, there are already 115,975 possible partitions --- we set up a stochastic search algorithm to efficiently explore the space.
-Our method is implemented in Julia and available in the \textit{EqualitySampler} package from \url{https://github.com/vandenman/EqualitySampler}.
-In Section \ref{sec:applications}, we apply our method to examples related to the comparison of proportions and variances.
-We conclude in Section \ref{sec:discussion}.
+Our method is implemented in Julia and available in the \textit{EqualitySampler} package from \url{https://github.com/vandenman/EqualitySampler.jl}.
+In Section~\ref{sec:applications} \reviseAStwo{and Appendix~\refAppStdev{}}, we apply our method to examples related to the comparison of proportions, \reviseAS{means}, and standard deviations.
+We conclude in Section~\ref{sec:discussion}.